 INTRODUCTION

 Pain in children and adolescents is underestimated and undertreated (IASP, 2011, 2017; Twycross, Forgeron, & Williams, 2015), and children report moderate-to-severe pain after surgery (Sng et al., 2013; Twycross & Finley, 2013).
 Stevens et al. (2012) found that one third (33%) of the hospitalized children experienced moderate to severe pain.
-The high number of children experiencing pain after surgery is despite readily available evidence to guide practice (Hauer, Jones, Poplack, & Armsby, 2017; Howard et al., 2012).
+This high number of children experiencing pain after surgery persists despite readily available evidence to guide practice (Hauer, Jones, Poplack, & Armsby, 2017; Howard et al., 2012).
 As late as the 1980s, premature and newborn children underwent surgery without pain medication (Olsson & Jylli, 2001).
 Peters et al. (2005) showed that preterm infants are hypersensitive to pain.
-Surgery in neonates can lead to prolonged pain and hypersensitivity in the damaged area (Anand, Gracia-Preats, & Kim, 2017; Vinhall & Grunau, 2014), and deleterious effects on pain response and neurodevelopmental outcome have been described (Anand et al., 2017).
+Surgery in neonates can lead to prolonged pain and hypersensitivity in the surgical area (Anand, Gracia-Preats, & Kim, 2017; Vinhall & Grunau, 2014), and deleterious effects on pain response and neurodevelopmental outcome have been described (Anand et al., 2017).
 Undertreated pain causes unnecessary suffering, an increased risk of complications, and increased risk of morbidity, as well as potentially leading to longer hospital stays (IASP, 2011).
 In the longer term, inadequate acute pain relief in children may lead to the development of chronic pain (Batoz et al., 2016; Fortier, Chou, Maurer, & Kain, 2011; Kristensen, Ahlburg, Lauridsen, Jensen, & Nikolajsen, 2012; Nikolajsen & Brix, 2014).

 Nurse undertreatment of pain in children and adolescents is a consequence of pain management knowledge deficits, at least in part (Twycross, Forgeron, et al., 2015).
-The knowledge and attitudes of nurses to pediatric pain management has been identified in several studies using the Pediatric Nurses’ Knowledge and Attitude Survey Regarding Pain Questionnaire (PNKAS) (Ekim & Ocakcı, 2013; Hovde, Granheim, Christophersen, & Dihle, 2012; Lobete Prieto, Rey Galán, & Kiza, 2015; Lunsford, 2015; Omari, 2016; Ortiz et al., 2015; Stanley & Pollard, 2013; von Lutzau, Hechler, Herzog, Menke, & Zernikow, 2011).
+The knowledge and attitudes of nurses regarding pediatric pain management has been identified in several studies using the Pediatric Nurses’ Knowledge and Attitude Survey Regarding Pain Questionnaire (PNKAS) (Ekim & Ocakcı, 2013; Hovde, Granheim, Christophersen, & Dihle, 2012; Lobete Prieto, Rey Galán, & Kiza, 2015; Lunsford, 2015; Omari, 2016; Ortiz et al., 2015; Stanley & Pollard, 2013; von Lutzau, Hechler, Herzog, Menke, & Zernikow, 2011).
 Findings from these studies demonstrated knowledge deficits in pharmacological issues, such as the risk of respiratory depression (Omari, 2016; Stanley & Pollard, 2013; von Lutzau et al., 2011), risk of addiction (Ekim & Ocakcı, 2013; Omari, 2016; Ortiz et al., 2015; Stanley & Pollard, 2013), and the conversion of morphine doses from intravenous to oral administration (Ekim & Ocakcı, 2013; Omari, 2016).
-Knowledge deficits in pain assessment issues were also identified, such as a belief that children overreport their pain (Ekim & Ocakcı, 2013; Stanley & Pollard, 2013) and the use of nonpharmacological methods of pain management (von Lutzau et al., 2011).
+Knowledge deficits in pain assessment issues were also identified, such as a belief that children overreport their pain (Ekim & Ocakcı, 2013; Stanley & Pollard, 2013) and the efficacy of adjunct use of nonpharmacological methods of pain management (von Lutzau et al., 2011).

 Knowledge deficits offer only a partial explanation for suboptimal practices.
 Underestimation of pain in children, for example, can be related to less than optimal pain assessment, and the lack of routine use of pain assessment tools in some units (Simons & Macdonald, 2004; Smyth, Toombes, & Usher, 2011).
 There are several pain assessment tools that can be used for children (behavioral scales, faces scales, numerical scales) (Chou et al., 2016; Keels et al., 2016; Royal College of Nursing, 2009; Stinson & Jibb, 2014), but no single tool is suitable for children of all ages (Ghai, Makkar, & Wig, 2008).
 Patient self-reports or the use of observational pain assessment tools should be used to assess pain in children depending on their age (Hauer et al., 2017).
 Smyth et al. (2011) found nurses, in their study, were largely unaware of the pain assessment tools used on pediatric wards and did not use formal pain assessment guidelines with some nurses emphasizing physical indicators of pain.
 Pediatric pain management clinical practices do not always conform to current best practice, and this lack of conformity is a challenge (Smyth et al., 2011; Twycross, 2007a; Twycross & Collis, 2013; Twycross, Finley, & Latimer, 2013).